VIC.GOV.AU | Policy and Advisory Library

 How the Disability Inclusion Profile informs Tier 3 student-level funding

-The Disability Inclusion Profile (profile) and surrounding process is designed to help schools and families identify the strengths, needs, and educational adjustments schools can make for students with disability in Victorian government schools.
+The Disability Inclusion Profile (profile) and surrounding process is designed to help schools and families detail the strengths, functional needs, and educational adjustments schools are making for individual students with disability.

 Schools will need to prepare for, co-ordinate, and participate in the profile process, with parent/carer(s), to receive Disability Inclusion Tier 3 student-level funding.
 Refer to Disability Inclusion Profile for more information on this process.